 In this chapter we talk about building arbitrary molecules.
 Here MMB will turn user commands into molmodel commands.
 This feature is very much in beta, so you will need help if you are going to do anything complicated.
 There exist both known and (almost certainly) unknown bugs.
-This capability is in the trunk, but may not be in your distribution.
 Contact me if you are using this!